 Federal Pell Grant: These grants are available for students without a previous bachelor's degree who demonstrate high financial need.
 The Federal Pell Grant Program is the largest federal student grant program.
 Federal Pell Grants are not repaid.
-Awards will range up to \$5,550 for 2012-2013.
+Awards will range up to \$5,645 for 2013-2014.
 Enrollment eligibility begins at less than half-time enrollment.
 Financial eligibility is based on family income, assets, household size and number of people in the household attending college, among other factors.
 Students must file a FAFSA.
+Pell lifetime limits cannot exceed six (6) years of 100% eligibility.

 Federal Supplemental Educational Opportunity Grant (SEOG): SEOG is available for students without a previous bachelor's degree who demonstrate exceptionally high financial need.
 They are not repaid.
-The financial aid office determines Federal SEOG eligibility.
-Eligibility is based on family income, assets, household size, number of people in the household attending college, the amount of funds allocated to the college by the federal government, the number of people applying for the funds and the timeliness of a student's application for this aid.
+Eligibility is based on Pell eligibility, family income, assets, household size, number of people in the household attending college, the amount of funds allocated to the college by the federal government, the number of people applying for the funds and the timeliness of a student's application for this aid.
 Those demonstrating a greater financial need will be given priority for federal SEOG awards.
-Students must file the FAFSA by Feb.
-15 for new students and by April 15 each year thereafter.
+New students must file the FAFSA by Feb.
+15 and by April 15 each year thereafter.